tektoncd/community/teps/0001-tekton-enhancement-proposal-process.md

 - `implemented`: The TEP has been implemented and is no longer actively changed.
 From that point on, the TEP should be considered *read-only*.
+- `deferred`: The TEP is proposed but not actively being worked on and there are open questions.
 - `withdrawn`: The TEP has been withdrawn by the authors or by the community on agreement with the authors.
 - `replaced`: The TEP has been replaced by a new TEP.
 The